 The problem is that many marketers are too busy setting traps (forms to ‘guard’ their content) and spying on their targets (lead scoring) all with the goal to generate MQLs – rather than making it easy for groups of buyers to evaluate and compare their offering.

-According to Kerry’s research, the average buying group has 10 members who have an average of 4,000 digital and human interactions during the buying cycle.
+According to our research, the average buying group has 13 members who collectively have more than 1,200 interactions with potential vendors during the buying cycle.
 And the vast majority of that is happening anonymously.

 The idea that MQLs – meaning individual leads – will turn into opportunities and revenue is as old as it is misguided.
 Even companies that have worked hard to optimise their ‘MQL to revenue’ conversion rates rarely exceed 3%.
 And chances are, they’re missing most of the buying signals from the rest of the buying party.